| Title: | Guillem Hurault Functions' Library |

 The tidybayes package offers an alternative to this function, for example:

-fit %>% tidy_draws() %>% gather_variables() %>% mean_qi()
+fit %>% tidy_draws() %>% gather_variables() %>% mean_qi().

-However, this does not provide information about Rhat
+However, this does not provide information about Rhat or Neff, nor does it process the indexes.

-The tidybayes package is more useful for summarising the distribution of a handful of parameters (using tidybayes::spread_draws()
+The tidybayes package is more useful for summarising the distribution of a handful of parameters (using tidybayes::spread_draws()).